isc-projects/bind9/doc/notes/notes-9.19.22.rst

 New Features
 ~~~~~~~~~~~~

-- The statistics channel's incoming zone transfers information now also shows
+- Information on incoming zone transfers in the statistics channel now also shows
   the zones' "first refresh" flag, which indicates that a zone is not fully
-  ready yet, and its first ever refresh is pending or is in-progress.
+  ready and that its first ever refresh is pending or is in progress.
 The number
   of such zones is now also exposed by the ``rndc status`` command. :gl:`#4241`

 - The statistics channel now includes counters that indicate the number
   of currently connected TCP IPv4/IPv6 clients. :gl:`#4425`

-- Add HSM support to :any:`dnssec-policy`.
-You can now configure keys with a
+- HSM support was added to :any:`dnssec-policy`.
+Keys can now be configured with a
-  ``key-store`` that allows you to set the directory to store the key files and
+  ``key-store`` that allows users to set the directory where key files are stored and to
   set a PKCS#11 URI string.
 The latter requires OpenSSL 3 and a valid PKCS#11
-  provider to be configured for OpenSSL. :gl`#1129`.
+  provider to be configured for OpenSSL. :gl:`#1129`

 - The ``tls`` block was extended with a new ``cipher-suites`` option
-  that allows setting allowed cipher suites for TLSv1.3.
+  that allows permitted cipher suites for TLSv1.3 to be set.
 Please
   consult the documentation for additional details.
   :gl:`#3504`

-- Add support for RESINFO record type. :gl:`#4413`
+- Support for the RESINFO record type was added. :gl:`#4413`

 Removed Features
 ~~~~~~~~~~~~~~~~

 - BIND 9 no longer supports non-zero :any:`stale-answer-client-timeout` values,
   when the feature is turned on.
-When using a non-zero value, ``named`` now generates a warning log message, and treats the value as ``0``. :gl:`#4447`
+When using a non-zero value, :iscman:`named` now generates a warning log message, and treats the value as ``0``. :gl:`#4447`

 Feature Changes